kokx138/expenses-tracker/README.md

-Expense Tracker
+# Expense Tracker

-A simple expense tracker that helps you keep track of your daily expenses.
+A simple expense tracker to help you keep track of your daily expenses.

-Features
+## Features

-Add expenses
+- Add expenses
-Delete expenses
+- Delete expenses
-View your expenses
+- View your expenses
-Track your total spending
+- Track total spending
-Built With
-HTML
-CSS
-JavaScript
-How to Run

-Just download or clone the project and open index.html in your browser.